gbmj/gbmj-net/cancer-blog/mris/index.md

 <figure>
 <img src="mri-back-pre-post-treatment.jpg" alt="Back view MRI before and after treatment">
 <figcaption>**(l) 27 Oct 2006**: a month after her first MRI, before the biopsy, 3 weeks before treatment began \
 **(r) 27 Feb 2007**: 1.5 months after the end of radiation and vincristine-cisplatin.
-The dark center in tumor is necrosis (dead tissue), which could be from radiation; it’s also a hallmark of glioblastoma multiforme (GBM): a GBM grows so quickly its blood supply can’t keep up with it, and the center dies off.
+The dark center in the tumor is necrosis (dead tissue), which could be from radiation; it’s also a hallmark of glioblastoma multiforme (GBM): a GBM grows so quickly its blood supply can’t keep up with it, and the center dies off.
 </figcaption>
 </figure>